Pacific Theater aircraft carrier operations during World War II: Early turning points in the Pacific War (1942)

 Early IJN successes involved relatively little help from the Imperial Japanese Army.
 The IJA committed only about twenty percent of its forces to the rapid expansion effort following Pearl Harbor.
-Instead, IJA continued focusing on maintaining its position on the Asian mainland in China and Manchuria, the latter to hedge against a Soviet Union attack of the sort that humiliated Japan in 1939.
-With further expansion opportunities before them, conflicting IJA/IJN objectives along with inter-service revelries and animosities resulted in Japan's launching out in three directions almost simultaneously without the resources needed to ensure successes.
+Instead, IJA continued focusing on maintaining its position on the Asian mainland in China and Manchuria, the latter to hedge against a Soviet Union attack of the sort that checked Japan in 1939.
+With further expansion opportunities before them, conflicting IJA/IJN objectives along with inter-service rivalries and animosities resulted in Japan's launching out in three directions almost simultaneously without the resources needed to ensure success.
 On April 2, Yamamoto reached a compromise with the army that involved providing carrier support for moving in all three of those directions.
-He divided up the powerful, seemingly irresistible Kidō Butai to support invasions of New Guinea in May and the Aleutian Islands and Midway simultaneously in June.
+He divided up the powerful Kidō Butai to support invasions of New Guinea in May and the Aleutian Islands and Midway simultaneously in June.
 After severe setbacks and carrier losses during these three campaigns, too little offensive punch remained in the Kidō Butai to continue on the offensive or to block Allied initiatives.
 Naval historian Richard Frank is critical of Yamamoto's failure to keep the carriers of the Kidō Butai together, noting that, after Pearl Harbor, the six carriers never again fought as the formidable combined unit they had once been.